 Participants with a self-identified mission emphasis on one or multiple identity groups*: 21%

-*The identity groups named in the sample fall under race, ethnicity, gender, sexual orientation, and disability
+*The identity groups named in the sample fall under categories of race, ethnicity, gender, sexual orientation, and disability

 To advance to the next post in the series click here.